-Purpose is a must
+The purpose is a must

 When creating content for your email, pay attention to the fact that it should have a purpose.
 If you have a new product, then your goal is to sell it.

 The design of the CTA should grab the attention of readers.
-The button should suit your style, match your fonts and color, but at the same time, it should be different from the content of the letter.
+The button should suit your style, and match your fonts and color, but at the same time, it should be different from the content of the letter.

 Urgency sells well

 When creating a button, try to make the client feel a sense of urgency.
 This feeling will drive them to click this button right at that moment.

 Promise?
 Keep it!

 We have already figured out that each letter has its own purpose.
 Each button plays the role of a promise.
 For example, if you're asking a reader to buy a new washing machine, the CTA should lead the prospect to that particular product.